 I am a former resident of my hon.
 Friend’s constituency and I know exactly what he is referring to.
 It is worth reminding ourselves that a quarter of his constituency’s workforce cross the border every day to make a living, and cross back again in the evening.
 The border must be porous.
 The worst things for jobs and the economy of mid-Wales, or anywhere else, are artificial, political boundaries put up for the advantage of a few people, under a cosy arrangement in Cardiff.
 We are talking about proper jobs, proper people and proper parts of Wales that require and deserve the support of all the parties, including the nationalists, who make so much noise but never deliver.

 On 8 July, the Secretary of State, in response to a question from my hon.
 Friend the Member for Ceredigion (Ben Lake), said that ending our relationship with Europe would allow public bodies in Wales to buy more local goods, more local products and more local services, yet his own Government’s UK Internal Market Bill appears to block local measures that would prioritise local goods or services over those from other parts of the UK.
 How does he reconcile those two positions now?

-I reconcile the position by not recognising the claim that is being made.
-If the public consultation on the UK Internal Market Bill is anything to go by—forget what us politicians may say—the public welcome the idea, because it secures a market that has been enjoyed for hundreds of years.
+I reconcile the positions by not recognising the claim that is being made.
+If the public consultation on the UK Internal Market Bill is anything to go by—forget what we politicians may say—the public welcome the idea, because it secures a market that has been enjoyed for hundreds of years.
 People see it as logical.
 They see it as a perfectly reasonable step forward to enshrine in UK law what has for 45 years been conducted in Brussels.
-They see that as good for jobs, and the right hon.
+They see it as good for jobs, and the right hon.
 Lady seems to have some objection to that.

 Today marks, of course, the anniversary of the proclamation of Owain Glyndŵr as Prince of Wales at the first Senedd or Parliament in Machynlleth.